alexpolt/DFAA/bin/README.md

 ##DFAA demo windows application

-It's a 32-bit demo of DFAA written in DirectX9, no dependencies.
+It's a 32-bit demo of DFAA written for DirectX9, no dependencies.

 Controls are: